Synival/BaseMUD/README.md

   issue several commands while knocked down, but you can't get back up!
 * Standing up in combat is automatic once the cooldown period has been reached.
-  This is essentially the same as before where you would _always_ stand up during combat, but now it allows for actual bashing.
+  This is essentially the same as before where you would _always_ stand up during combat when attacked, but now it's no longer instant.
 * Current position can be shown in prompt.
 * The 'lore' command has been implemented.
 It works like the 'identify' spell, but hand-picks information based on your skill percentage.
 What the player knows about is random, seeded by the player's name and the object's vnum.
-  It currently cannot be trained about 75%.
+  It currently cannot be practiced beyond 75%.
 * Tiny balance changes have been made to certain skills and stat regen amounts.
 * Form / parts for races have been reviewed and tweaked slightly.
 It makes no gameplay difference, but may in the future.